bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

 You are not allowed to collaborate during the Sprint Challenge.
-However, you are encouraged to follow the twenty-minute rule and seek support from your TL and Instructor in your cohort help channel on Slack.
+However, you are encouraged to follow the twenty-minute rule and seek support from your TL if you need direction.

 You have three hours to complete this challenge.
 Plan your time accordingly.